elenderg/PAL-1000/instruções de compilação.md

 `/variable//no/last byte pointer/last/byte pointer/byte pointer/00000004/no/1/no////`

-You can also see that our "address" type has some redefinitions in it:` - `
+You can also see that our "address" type has some redefinitions in it:

 `/type/address/addresses/00000004/number/number///0/`